-- i) At least one yarn sample should be taken randomly from each 2 MT of material and tested for yarn size, dry break strength, and dry elongation to break. - ii) At least one wet varn-on-varn abrasion test should be performed from each 20 MT of material.
-Each test should be carried out at least at one load level, on a minimum of four yarns, with an acceptance level not less than the one given in Section 9, Figure 1 for that level.
+- i) At least one yarn sample should be taken randomly from each 2 MT of material and tested for yarn size, dry break strength, and dry elongation to break. - At least one wet yarn-on-yarn abrasion test should be performed from each 20 MT of material.
+Each test should be carried out at least at one load level, on a minimum of four yarns, with an acceptance level not less than the one given in 9/3.2 FIGURE 1 for that level.